bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ### Note

 > * GraphQL Storefront API is in beta
-> * Only sandbox stores are being accepted into the beta at this time
-> * Only Stencil themes are currently supported
+> * BigCommerce legacy Blueprint themes currently do not support the GraphQL API and Playground

 </div>
 </div>